MAESALVA/MSBA_Capstone/README.md

 ### Contribution to the Project

+**1. Analysis and Modeling:**

-* Conducted data exploration and preprocessing, including handling missing values, encoding categorical features, and scaling numerical variables.
+* Conducted data exploration and preprocessing, including handling missing values, encoding categorical features, and identifying and removing near-zero variance predictors.

+* Built and fine-tuned multiple machine learning models such as Naive Bayes, Logistic Regression, Random Forest, and Gradient Boosting to achieve optimal predictions.

 * Engineered meaningful features to improve the model's predictive capabilities.

-* Built and fine-tuned multiple machine learning models, including logistic regression and tree-based algorithms (Random Forest and XGBoost).
-*
+**2. Performance Evaluation:**

 * Analyzed model performance using the AUC-ROC metric and selected the best-performing model for deployment.

+* Applied the LightGBM model predictions to the test dataset and:

+* Identified distinct risk profiles (high, medium, and low risk) with detailed characteristics.

+* Enhanced profiles with simulations and summarized them using repayment and profitability metrics.
 ___

-You can use the editor on GitHub to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### The Business Value of the Solution
 This project provides substantial value to Home Credit Group by: